 School Goal Two

-How can we strengthen student and family connections both on and off campus?
+How can we strengthen connections with students and families both on and off campus to enhance belonging and engagement?

-How can we further engage students through Indigenous Ways of Knowing?
+How can we deepen student learning and engagement through Indigenous Ways of Knowing and Being?

-Many students at ILC seek a different educational experience.
-At ILC, we offer a smaller school setting, self-paced learning, and a personalized approach that centers the students’ lived experience.
-Our students benefit from transportation and food support, wrap around mental health services, and opportunities to explore their values and identity in a safe and caring environment.
+Many students come to ILC seeking a different educational experience - one that is flexible, relational, and grounded in personal growth.
+Our smaller school settings offer self-paced learning, a personalized approach, and wraparound supports that include transportation assistance, food programs, mental health services, and opportunities for students to explore their values and identity in a safe and caring environment.

 Our students:

-- Come to us from rich cultural backgrounds and bring incredible cultural gifts and experiences into the classroom each day;
+- Come from rich cultural backgrounds bringing diverse gifts and experiences into the classroom each day;

-- Are strong, intelligent, hard-working, talented, unique individuals who are worthy of success;
+- Are strong, intelligent, hard-working, and deserving of success;

-- Must see themselves reflected in their curriculum, their learning, and their school community;
+- Must see themselves reflected in their learning, curriculum, and community;

-- Attend more and engage more with learning when it is land based and culturally responsive;
+- Attend and engage more fully when learning is land based and culturally responsive;

-- Learn as much outside of the classroom as they do inside; and
+- Learn as much outside the classroom as they do within it; and

-- All benefit from Indigenous Ways of Knowing and the opportunity to connect with the land on which they live and learn.
+- All benefit from Indigenous Ways of Knowing and opportunities to connect with the land on which they live and learn.

 First Peoples Principles of Learning